kubernetes/website/docs/admin/kubeadm.md

 1. kubeadm generates a self-signed CA to provision identities for each component (including nodes) in the cluster.
 It also generates client certificates to be used by various components.
-If the user has provided their own CA by dropping it in the cert directory configured via `--cert-dir`, by default `/etc/kubernetes/pki`, this step is skipped as described in the [section on using custom certificates](#custom-certificates).
+If the user has provided their own CA by dropping it in the cert directory configured via `--cert-dir` (`/etc/kubernetes/pki` by default) this step is skipped as described in the [section on using custom certificates](#custom-certificates).

-1. kubeadm writes  in `/etc/kubernetes/` kubeconfig files for the kubelet, the controller-manager and the scheduler to use to connect to the API server, each one with their respective identities, as well as an additional kubeconfig file for administration.
+1. kubeadm writes kubeconfig files in `/etc/kubernetes/`  for the kubelet, the controller-manager and the scheduler to use to connect to the API server, each one with their respective identities, as well as an additional kubeconfig file for administration.